Our nationally acclaimed faculty and rigorous course of study prepare students to be leaders in social work research and education.

 - A master’s degree with a grade point average of 3.0 or better.

-- Have an MSW with a grade point average of 3.0 or better from a school accredited by the Council on Social Work Education*;
+- An MSW from a school of social work accredited by the Council on Social Work Education is preferred.

 The application requires:

 - Three letters of recommendation.
 These should come from academic sources, research mentors, or professional colleagues/supervisors and assess your academic aptitude, personal attributes, and capacity to successfully engage in doctoral education.

 - A compelling personal statement of approximately six pages that describes your professional background, research interests and career goals after earning a Ph.D.